 Spotted deer are common in lowland dry forests, savannahs, and scrublands.
 Rarely seen in dry mountainous areas.

 Historically, there is evidence that deer lived in Sri Lanka.
 Among them, it is said that when Mihidu Maharahat came to Sri Lanka, King Dewanam Piyatissa who was king at that time, met Mihidu Maharahat while hunting Spotted deer.
+However, At that time there were very large numbers of Spotted deer living in the entire dry zone, but nowadays that number has decreased considerably.

 Today thousands of Spotted deer are found in protected areas of the dry zone, with small herds living outside protected forest areas.
 Large herds are found in protected areas.